okgrow/analytics/README.md

 ### Example Iron Router & Flow Router Apps

 This repo includes an `examples` directory containing 2 simple apps using iron router and flow router.
+These are just examples with common routers; it does not go to say that this plugin only works with these specific routers.
-These apps can be run from their directory with `meteor --settings settings.json`.
+These apps can be run from their directory with `meteor --settings settings.json --production`.

 ### License